 Introduction to Python Switch Case

-Python Switch case is serious on conditional statements used in a case where we have too many if conditions.
-We have a switch function that accepts arguments, and series condition that fulfills the condition of the argument.
-If the condition does not match then it goes to the next condition.
-We use the break to come out of the condition and we also have default condition.
-The default condition automatically executes if none of the conditions gets executes.
-Switch case also supports nesting, it means we can have another switch case inside a switch case conditions.
+Python Switch case is serious on conditional statements used in cases where we have too many if conditions.
+We have a switch function that accepts arguments and a series condition that fulfills the condition of the argument.
+If the condition does not match, it goes to the next condition.
+We use the break to come out of the condition and have a default condition.
+The default condition automatically executes if none of the conditions gets executed.
+The switch case also supports nesting, which means we can have another switch case inside a switch case condition.

 Syntax: